DengmengLiu/UTSResearchProject/README.md

 2. Set up a PostgreSQL database and install the `pgvector` extension.
 3. Configure the database connection details within your Unity project.
 4. Import the necessary scripts and assets into your Unity project's `Editor` folder.
-5. (Potentially) Create or import 3D models or other visual representations for your NPCs.
-6. Utilize the custom editor windows or components provided by this project to begin interacting with AI-powered NPCs.
+5. Utilize the custom editor windows or components provided by this project to begin interacting with AI-powered NPCs.

 ## Potential Future Enhancements